 information for landholders

-APA maintains co-operative and respectful relationships with landowners across over 15,000km of gas transmission pipelines across the country, with the majority of these being located in rural localities.
+APA maintains co-operative and respectful relationships with landowners across over 15,000 kilometres of gas transmission pipelines across the country, with the majority of these being located in rural localities.
 We are committed to building similar relationships with landowners along the proposed Western Slopes Pipeline route.

 Every landowner will be fairly compensated for agreeing to grant APA an easement to accommodate the pipeline.
 The compensation offered by APA will be based on fair market value and include consideration of the value of the easement and anticipated loss of production during construction.
 The compensation offered will also reflect the general disturbance to landowners as a result of dealing with APA.
 Landowners will be paid an upfront fee for entering into an agreement, and APA will meet the reasonable legal and valuation costs incurred in reviewing the proposed easement agreement.